NCDR Research Finds Low ICD Complication Rates in Adults With CHD, LVNC

 The authors explain that the overall complication rate of 2.3 percent is "reassuring," especially as earlier research has suggested adult CHD patients experience higher complication rates than other patients undergoing ICD implantation.
 They conclude that the study findings can inform future discussions regarding ICD implantation in these two patient populations.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement

 Keywords: Heart Septal Defects, Ventricular, Defibrillators, Implantable, Tetralogy of Fallot, Transposition of Great Vessels, Heart Defects, Congenital, Heart Septal Defects, Atrial, Ebstein Anomaly, Registries, Hematoma, Cardiomyopathies, Hospitalization, National Cardiovascular Data Registries, ICD Registry